atanasssov/AspNetCoreMvcAppBikeRenting/README.md

 All filters can be combined.

 :green_circle: After a successfully register, users have access to a list showing bike details.
 They can rent unrented bikes and manage their rentals.
-Additionally, users could become agents, authorizing them to add, view, edit, and delete bikes they have added.
+Additionally, users could become agents.
 In order to become an agent, user must not have any active rents.
 When registering as an agent you must provide a valid phone number.
 If an agent with the same number exists, a validation error will appear.
 Agents hold specific privileges - they can add bikes to the system, manage bike details, and edit or remove only the bikes they have added.